What is the Holy Face Devotion?

 The Holy Face Devotion is a Work of Reparation designed to reorient man to God, offered by man in union with Christ to the Father, by virtue of the merits of Christ’s dolorous Face.
 It is described by Our Lord Himself as “the most beautiful work under the sun.”
 Not “trumping” the beauty of Christ’s Redemption, it is, rather, an extension of it.
 It is evidently both pleasing and fitting in God’s eyes that mankind should take a more specific role in Redemption, given how grave his offenses to God have become in modern times.

 Christ is giving us, in mercy, His Face to be offered by mankind to appease the wrath of God and to bring salvation to men.
 It is the completion of the circle.
-Man is to assist in the salvation of his neighbor by offering in reparation the most holy and adorable Face of God’s Son (originally wounded for man’s offenses) for unprecedented crimes against the first three commandments, that he might be saved.
+Man is to assist in the salvation of his neighbor by offering in reparation the most holy and adorable Face of God’s Son (originally wounded for man’s offenses) for unprecedented crimes against the first three commandments, that he might be saved, and by a return of love, God promises to restore His image In man’s soul.

 Sister Mary St. Peter, Life of Sister Mary St. Pete, ed.
 M. L’Abbe Janvier (France, 1884), 311.
 It is beautiful in God’s eyes because it is an extension of Christ’s great Work of Redemption and is offered in union with Christ in the Most Holy Sacrament of the Altar.